Gyula Károlyi: Counter-revolutionary Government

 Many significant Hungarian politicians emigrated to Vienna because of the revolution and the Red Terror.
 Organizing began with István Bethlen's movement for the liquidation of Bolshevik power, the Antibolshevik Committee.
 In parallel with this Gyula Károlyi formed a counter-revolutionary government in Arad.
 In May the Romanians occupied the town, interning Károlyi and many of his ministers.
 After his release, he went to Szeged, which was controlled by the French Army.
-Károlyi reorganized his government here with the goal of ending communist rule.
+Károlyi reorganized his government here with the goal of ending communist rule and on 12 July 1919 Dezső Pattantyús-Ábrahám became its prime minister.
 The two counter-revolutionary centers, Vienna and Szeged, harmonized their work in the interest of the common aims.
 Károlyi's Minister of War was Admiral Miklós Horthy, who set up the National Army; these two politicians began to be friends.

 Prime Minister of Hungary

 Károlyi retired from politics for nearly ten years after 1919.
 After the Treaty of Trianon his family lost the estate in Arad County.
 Károlyi then farmed in Szabolcs County and Szatmár County.
 He became a member of the House of Magnates in 1927, and a Crown Guard in 1928.
 He undertook a bigger role in the politics during the Great Depression, becoming Minister of Foreign Affairs for a short time in the cabinet of István Bethlen, following Lajos Walko.
 In this capacity, Károlyi visited Benito Mussolini in Rome in March 1931.
 He had also made a controversial statement: "Emotions, reason, and the threads of interest bind Hungary to France", which brought him some notice in the French press.